weolopez/bravehackers17/README.md

-# Ionic 2 Conference Application
+# Digital Interactive Poster Demo

 This is purely a demo of Ionic 2 with TypeScript.
 It is still in development.